unicef/rhizome/docs/frontend.md

 The server side page routing rule is defined in rhizome/urls.py, So the default empty site root address is routed to homepage.html, homepage.html call Polio.HomepageCharts, then the homepage is rendered.
 Other pages are similar as the homepage.

-The server side rhizome/urls.py define the routing rule, every html page define the DOM container element, and then call PolioScape target page class to render whole page.
+The server side rhizome/urls.py define the routing rule, every html page define the DOM container element, and then call PolioScape target page class to render the whole page.

 ##Dashboard
+There is two kinds dashboard, one is the built-in dashboard, one is the custom dashboard.
+Built-in dashboards are shown in 4 places:

+####Built in Dashboard
+1. The Homepage, Indicators are defined in: webapp/dashboard/builtin/homepage-afghanistan.js homepage-nigeria.js homepage-pakistan.js
+2. Management dashboard url: /datapoints/management-dashboard/ Indicators are defined in webapp/dashboard/builtin/management.js
+3. District dashboard url: /datapoints/district-dashboard/ Indicators are defined in webapp/dashboard/builtin/district.js
+4. NGA campaign monitoring url: /datapoints/nga-campaign-monitoring/ Indicators are defined in webapp/dashboard/builtin/nco.js

+####Custom Dashboard
+The custom dashboard is created by a user, click the url /datapoints/dashboards/edit and select a layout, a new custom dashboard will be created, and you can list it in /datapoints/dashboards/ and display a custom dashboard.
+The code at webapp/src/view/dashboard-builder

 ##ChartWizard
+When you create a dashboard, you need to add a chart to the dashboard. the ChartWizard will help you to add a chart to your created custom dashboard.